 A Level Further Mathematics is a separate qualification to Mathematics and can be taken as a fourth A Level option.
-Half of the Further Mathematics course is Pure Mathematics and introduces Complex Numbers, Differential Equations and Matrices amongst others.
-The other half can be chosen from Mechanics, Statistics, Decision Mathematics or more Pure.
+The additional content introduces the student to new topics including Complex numbers, Matrices, Differential Equations as well as furthering Statistics or Mechanics knowledge.
+There is some choice in what students study in Further Mathematics and we will always tailor our advice to the student.
 Students will take part in the Senior Mathematical Challenge run by the United Kingdom Mathematical Trust.

 This course allows students to play to their strengths in performing their main sport to a high level.
 Theoretical content offers a deeper understanding of how the mind and the body of a performer change and adapt to the varying demands of training and competition.
 The course content includes Applied Anatomy and Physiology, Skill Acquisition, Sport in Society, Exercise Physiology, Biomechanics, Sports Psychology, Sport Technology in Society, and Practical Performance or Coaching in one sport.
-Students have the opportunity to develop their skills beyond the classroom in a variety of ways: organising and running their own sessions, coaching junior teams or taking part in structured activities with staff.
+Students have the opportunity to develop their skills beyond the classroom in a variety of ways including: coaching junior teams and/or playing in and Captaining the 1st teams in Rugby, Football, Hockey and Netball and taking part in structured activities with staff.

 A Level Spanish helps students develop confident, effective communication skills in Spanish and a thorough understanding of the culture of countries and communities where Spanish is spoken.
 It develops an interest in, and enthusiasm for, language learning and encourages students to consider their study of the language in a broader context.
 The course covers; Hispanic Society, Artistic culture in the Hispanic world, Political life in the Hispanic world, Literature: La Casa de Barnarda Alba, and Film: Ocho Apellidos Vascos.
 Extracurricular opportunities include residential trips to Spain, attendance at exam skills conferences, theatre visits, trips to the Flamenco Festival, tapas evenings, Spanish film nights/cinema outings and access to Spanish media.

 This course aims to generate enterprising and creative approaches to business opportunities, problems and issues.
 It encourages students to be aware of the ethical dilemmas and responsibilities faced by organisations and individuals, and to acquire a range of relevant business skills.
 The course content includes meeting customer needs, marketing, managing people, entrepreneurs and leaders, raising finance, financial planning, resource management, business objectives and strategy, business growth, assessing competitiveness, managing change, globalisation, global markets and industries, and business expansion.
-Opportunities include running a business through the Young Enterprise scheme and taking part in ICAEW’s National Business Accounting and Skills Education competition.
+Opportunities include running a business through the Young Enterprise scheme and visits to business organisations including the Mini plant in Oxford.

 The course content includes Computer Systems; processors, input, output and storage devices, software development, data exchange, data types and structures, legal, moral, cultural and ethical issues; Algorithms and Programming; computational thinking, problem solving and a Programming project (non-exam assessment).
 Students will be expected to analyse a problem, design, develop, test, evaluate and document a program.
 The program must solve the problem and should be written in a suitable programming language.
 Students will have the opportunity to take part in the CyberCenturion Cyber Security Challenge.